off-by-some/contrakit/docs/paper/A Mathematical Theory of Contradiction.md

 | Round 2 —$\psi_2=90^\circ-\varepsilon$  | "I wasn't looking this time." | "Again I see NO."            | "Well I see YES."           |
 | Round 3 —$\psi_3=180^\circ-\varepsilon$ | "From my seat I see YES."     | "I sat out this one."        | "Now I see NO."             |

 When asked to collectively describe how the coin operated, they would be unable to reach agreement, despite each telling the truth.
 The series of observations created a situation where no single, coherent description of the coin could accommodate all their valid experiences.
-In short: the local laws are all obeyed, yet there is no single global law—no fixed YES/NO per person—that makes all three pairs correct at once.
+The local laws are all obeyed, yet there is no single global law—no fixed YES/NO per person—that makes all three pairs correct at once.

 This is the classic **odd-cycle impossibility**: three pairwise "not equal" constraints cannot be satisfied by any global assignment.
-This forms the minimal odd-cycle obstruction, directly mirroring the KCBS contextuality test in spin-1 systems—pairwise constraints without a global assignment (Klyachko, Can, Binicioğlu, & Shumovsky, 2008)—and aligns with Fine’s criterion that **no joint distribution exists** when the pairwise constraints violate compatibility (Fine, 1982).
+This forms the minimal odd-cycle obstruction, directly mirroring the KCBS contextuality test in spin-1 systems.
 Each observation is right in its context, yet no frame-independent set of labels can satisfy all three at once.
-The incompatibility isn't noise; it's geometric—arising from how valid views interlock.
+The incompatibility isn't noise; it's geometric.

-Put differently:

 ​	Even an omniscient observer must choose a frame.
 You can know everything— ​	but not from one place.